 This is similar to the Design and Drill Bright Works, but it doesn’t light up.
 Everything is included in a carrying case, making it perfect to pack and take to grandma’s house, the coffee shop, or anywhere a little one may need to be entertained.

-Battat Take Apart Toys: Crane Truck, Airplane, 4×4 Truck, or Roadster Car
+Battat Take Apart Toys: Airplane, 4×4 Truck, or Roadster Car

 These sets are a great way for little ones to begin to develop mechanical skills such as “righty-tighty, lefty-loosey.”
 They each come with a working drill with three different drill bits.
 Many small parts, not recommended for littlest toddlers.

-Kids First Engineer Kits and Storybooks: Aircraft Engineer, Robot Engineer, Amusement Park Engineer, Automobile Engineer, and Boat Engineer
+Kids First Engineer Kits and Storybooks: Robot Engineer, Automobile Engineer, and Boat Engineer

 Each set includes a story book about kids building different models, and kids can follow along and create the same models from their kit.